simonmichael/hledger_site/src/1.50/hledger.md

                                    (can unbalance transactions)
 ```

-`close` has six modes, selected by choosing one of the mode flags
+`close` has six modes, selected by choosing one of the mode flags:
+`--clopen`, `--close` (default), `--open`, `--assert`, `--assign`, or
-(`--close` is the default).
-They all do much the same operation, but
+`--retain`.
+They are all doing the same kind of operation, but with
-with different defaults, useful in different situations.
+different defaults for different situations.

+The journal entries generated by `close` will have a `clopen:` tag,
+which is helpful when you want to exclude them from reports.
+If the main
+journal file name contains a number, the tag\'s value will be that base
+file name with the number incremented.
+Eg if the journal file is
+2025.journal, the tag will be `clopen:2026`.
+Or you can set the tag
+value by providing an argument to the mode flag.
+Eg `--close=foo` or
+`--clopen=2025-main`.

 #### close \--clopen